 Special Education Programs

 Questions and Assistance

-The TEA Office of General Inquiries can answer questions about school programs and services and explain parent rights and responsibilities under Chapter 26 of the Texas Education Code.
+The TEA Office of General Inquiry can answer questions about school programs and services and explain parent rights and responsibilities under Chapter 26 of the Texas Education Code.
 Spanish speakers are available (se habla español).
 The U.S. Department of Education website also has helpful parent resources.